Chilenization of Tacna, Arica and Tarapacá

 Black cross painted with tar by Chilean Mazorqueros, on a Peruvian household in Tacna.
 In the background a Chilean flag.

-The Chilenization of Tacna, Arica, and Tarapacá refers to a process of forced acculturation implemented by Chile in the territories of Tacna, Arica, and Tarapacá following their occupation during the War of the Pacific (1879–1883).
+The Chilenization of Tacna, Arica, and Tarapacá refers to a process of forced acculturation implemented by Chile in the former Peruvian territories of Tacna, Arica, and Tarapacá following their occupation during the War of the Pacific (1879–1883).
 The primary objective was to assert Chilean cultural and national identity in these regions, which had previously been part of Peru.

 The process involved a range of measures aimed at weakening Peruvian influence and consolidating Chilean control.
 These included the closure of Peruvian-run schools, the expulsion of Peruvian clergy and interference in religious institutions, the expansion of Chile's military presence into civilian areas such as Tacna, the promotion of Chilean media and propaganda, restrictions on Peruvian press and political activities, and a policy of encouraging Chilean colonization.

 Chile's refusal to ratify the Billinghurst-Latorre Protocol, which had aimed to resolve the status of Tacna and Arica, marked the beginning of systematic Chilenization efforts in those provinces.
 Some historians also note that British economic interests—particularly the unification of saltpeter mining operations under a single political authority—played a role in influencing the outcome of the war and its aftermath.

 Background

 Starting from the Chilean silver rush in the 1830s, Atacama (a Bolivian region) was prospected and populated by Chileans backed by Chilean and European (mainly British) capital.
 Chilean and foreign enterprises in the region eventually extended their control to the Bolivian saltpeter mines.
 During the 1870s, Peru capitalized on the guano exploitation and nationalized all industries in Tarapacá, but Bolivian enterprises in its territory remained in private hands.
 Peru controlled 58.8% of all saltpeter production, while Chile held 19% and the United Kingdom 13.5%.

 According to the 1876 census, Peruvians represented the majority of the population in Tarapacá, followed by Chileans and Bolivians.
 Conflicts between Chilean and Bolivian miners were common in Peruvian saltpeterworks.
 However, there was no dispute about the Peruvian sovereignty of this territory.
 In fact, before the war, Peru's southern border was with Bolivia and not Chile.

-After the War of the Pacific and the Treaty of Ancón, the Tarapacá Department was given unconditionally to Chile, with Moqueguan Tacna and Arica being awarded to Chile being reorganized into the new Tacna Province, under the condition that a plebiscite be carried out ten years down the line.
+After the War of the Pacific and the Treaty of Ancón, the Department of Tarapacá was given unconditionally to Chile, with Moqueguan Tacna and Arica being awarded to Chile being reorganized into the new Tacna Province, under the condition that a plebiscite be carried out ten years down the line.
 Such a plebiscite would never take place, however.